-I study the diffusion of low-carbon and renewable energy innovations for societal transformation.
-I hold a Bachelor of Engineering, a Masters in Environmental Studies, and a PhD in Geography.
-I conduct inter-and transdisciplinary research, currently combining the fields of energy geography, sustainability transitions and regional studies.
-My current research is focused on understanding the emergence of clusters of low-carbon and renewable energy innovations and energy citizenship.
+Christina Hoicka is a Canada Research Chair at the University of Victoria.
+She studies the diffusion of low-carbon and renewable energy innovations for societal transformation.
+She holds a Bachelor of Engineering, a Masters in Environmental Studies, and a PhD in Geography.
+She conducts inter-and transdisciplinary research, currently combining the fields of energy geography, sustainability transitions and regional studies.
+Her current research is focused on understanding the emergence of clusters of low-carbon and renewable energy innovations and energy citizenship.

 Hoicka CE, Conroy J, Berka AL. 2021.
 “Reconfiguring actors and infrastructure in city renewable energy transitions: A regional perspective,” Energy Policy.
 2021;158:112544.